How to Determine the Age of Pu’er Tea

 How to Determine the Age of Pu'er Tea-3

-Prior to 1949: Pu'er tea produced during this period is called antique tea, such as the century-old Songpin Hao, century-old Tongxing Tribute, century-old Tongqing Hao, Tongchang Old Brand, and Songpin Brand.
+Prior to 1949: Pu'er tea produced during this period is called antique tea, such as the century-old Songpin Hao, century-old Tongxing Tribute, century-old Tongqing Hao, Tongchang Old Brand, and Songpin Respect Brand.
 Usually, there is a piece of glutinous rice paper with these names printed on it placed inside the tea cake, known as the inner flyer.

 1949-1967: The production of Pu'er tea under the China Tea Company was marked with different colors on the “tea” character on the packaging paper.
 Red imprint was the first batch, green imprint was the second batch, and yellow imprint was the third batch.

 After 1968: Tea cakes produced during this time no longer bore the mark of the China Tea Company.
-Instead, they were produced by various tea factories and collectively referred to as Yunnan Seven Sons Cakes, including Imprint Green Cake, 73 Green Cake, Large Mouth Small Green Imprint, and Small Yellow Imprint, among others.
+Instead, they were produced by various tea factories and collectively referred to as Seven Sons Cakes, including Snow Imprint Green Cake, 73 Green Cake, Large Mouth Small Green Imprint, and Small Yellow Imprint, among others.

 Tea Knowledge